wkusnierczyk/garmin-watch-faces/README.md

 # Garmin Watch Faces

 A collection of unconventional, minimalistic, elegant, open-source Garmin watch faces.

+**Availability**
 The watch faces are available from the [Garmin Connect IQ Developer portal](https://apps.garmin.com/developer/84aa79b0-5787-481d-bb10-8c5015ac1158/apps).
+All faces were developed as open-source projects, and are available from GitHub.
+See links in the table below.

+**Fonts**
+The watch faces use open source fonts, downloaded from [Google fonts](https://fonts.google.com/).
+The fonts were converted from `ttf` to `fnt` and `png` pairs with the open source tool [`ttf2bmp`](https://github.com/wkusnierczyk/ttf2bmp).
+The fonts were scaled to support multiple Garmin watch screen resolutions using the open source tool [`garmin-font-scaler`](https://github.com/wkusnierczyk/garmin-font-scaler).

 |Screenshot|Description|
 |:-|:-|